xonsh/xonsh/docs/tutorial_history_backend.rst

 Try Out Our New History Backend
 ===============================

 That's it.
-Your can find full code here:
+We've finished our new history backend.
+The ``import`` part is skipped, but I think you can figure it out though.
+Note that in our code an extra Python library is used: ``requests``.
+You could easily install it with ``pip`` or other library managers.
+You can find the full code here:
 `<https://gist.github.com/mitnk/2d08dc60aab33d8b8b758c544b37d570>`_

 Let's start a new xonsh session: